Anarchy in the U.K.

-"Anarchy in the U.K." is a song by English punk rock band the Sex Pistols.
+"Anarchy in the U.K." is a song by the British punk rock band the Sex Pistols.
 It was released as the band's debut single on 26 November 1976 and was later featured on their album Never Mind the Bollocks, Here's the Sex Pistols.
 "Anarchy in the U.K." was number 56 on Rolling Stone magazine's list of the 500 Greatest Songs of All Time and is included in the Rock and Roll Hall of Fame's 500 Songs That Shaped Rock and Roll.

 Releases

 Originally issued in a plain black sleeve, the single was the only Sex Pistols recording released by EMI, and it reached number 38 on the UK Singles Chart before EMI dropped the group on 6 January 1977, a month after members of the band used profanity during a live television broadcast.
-(Although the EMI version was recorded on 17 October 1976, an earlier demo version was recorded between 10 and 12 October at Lansdowne/Wessex Studios, London.
+(The EMI version was recorded on 17 October 1976.
+An earlier demo version, titled "Nookie', was recorded between 10 and 12 October at Lansdowne/Wessex Studios, London.
 This version later surfaced on the Sex Pistols bootleg album Spunk).

 In 2007, the surviving members (not including original Pistols bassist Glen Matlock) re-recorded "Anarchy in the U.K." for the video game Guitar Hero III: Legends of Rock because the multi-track master could not be found (it was rediscovered along with the rest of the Never Mind The Bollocks masters during a move in January 2012).
 The Guitar Hero version also appears in the film adaption of the A-Team.
 The song was also featured in the video game Tony Hawk's Pro Skater 4 as part of the soundtrack.
 The song also appears in the Constantine TV series during the episode "The Devil's Vinyl".

 A limited edition 7" picture disc of the single was released on 21 April 2012 for that year's Record Store Day.
 In June 2022, a test pressing of the single that belonged to John Peel sold for more than £20,000 at auction.